 Typically, databases perform such tasks in the centralized technology stack, however the Web3 toolkit has no indexing layer.

 The Graph is a data-processing blockchain protocol for indexing and querying.
 Everybody can create and deploy open GraphQL APIs, also known as subgraphs, that allow users to query blockchain data.

-Get more information about APIs and their working principles by reading our guide!
+Learn what is an API and their working principles by reading our guide!